Talonflame: Critical reception

-When Pokémon Sun and Moon released, it continued to be useful in competitive play. though experienced low levels of usefulness due to Gale Wings being nerfed.
-Its reduced usefulness was me with "shock, amusement, and joy".
-It continued to be used thanks to being a good Tailwind user, but according to Kotaku writer Jason Krell, tournaments around late 2016, which he believed reflected a loss of popularity.
+When Pokémon Sun and Moon released, it continued to be used in competitive play, though experienced low levels of usefulness due to Gale Wings being weakened.
+This was met with "shock, amusement, and joy."
+Talonflame remained useful due to being a good Tailwind user, being among the best users of the move at VGC in 2017.
 Dot Esports writer Yash Nair felt that the changes to its ability helped make it more balanced.
 Krell described it as the most-hated Pokémon in the series' competitive play, stating that "wise competitive players" at the time designed their Pokémon teams with the intention of countering a Talonflame used by their opponent.
 According to Krell, it became a "notorious meme" among competitive Pokémon players, earning the pejorative nickname "Smogonbird" with players on the competitive Pokémon website Smogon.
 Destructoid writer Timothy Monbleau considered it one of the most infamous Pokémon in the series' competitive history, noting that, in addition to its speed and strength, its combination of Fire and Flying types made it particularly resistant to other types of damage.
-Talonflame was featured in the team of Kaito Arii, the winner of the Scarlet and Violet 2023 Japan National Champion tournament, featuring a set of moves that were unorthodox for Talonflame.
+It showed a drop in popularity since VGC in 2017.
+Talonflame was featured on the winning team of Kaito Arii at the Scarlet and Violet 2023 Japan National Champion tournament, featuring a set of moves that were unorthodox for the Pokémon.
 In particular, it used a Flying-type attack called Acrobatics, which is stronger if the user is not holding an item.
-His success with Talonflame was the subject of a lot of commentary at the tournament venue and comments on social media.
+His success with Talonflame was the subject of a lot of commentary at the tournament venue and on social media.
 In Scarlet and Violet competitive play, Nair stated that Talonflame ended up replacing the Pokémon Murkrow, which had been a dominant Pokémon due to its ability to set up Tailwind as a support Pokémon.
-Nair attributed it taking over for Murkrow to various factors, including Talonflame's superior power and typing.
-He stated that, where Talonflame was present in four out of the top 16 teams, Murkrow was found in none of them.
+He attributed it taking over from Murkrow to various factors, including Talonflame's superior power and typing.